-After finishing my daily walk in Central Park, NYC, I passed by a group of inner-city kids sitting > and eating their lunch. > > They were all conveniently lined up in a row on the concrete ledge outside of the park, and as I > walked by, I took a look at what each kid was chewing on. > > One little girl had a plastic storage container filled with dry cereal flakes.
-Another kid was > dipping his hand into a baggie filled with Chex mix.
-There were quite a few kids noshing on > sandwiches, and there was an abundance of potato chips, pretzels, corn chips, and Doritos.
+After finishing up my daily walk in Central Park, NYC, I passed by a group of inner-city kids sitting and eating lunch.

+They were all conveniently lined up in a row on the concrete ledge outside of the park, and I couldn’t help but take a look at what each kid was chewing on.

+One little girl had a plastic storage container filled with dry cereal flakes.
+Another kid was dipping his hand into a baggie filled with Chex mix.
+There were quite a few kids noshing on sandwiches, and there was an abundance of potato chips, pretzels, corn chips, and Doritos.

 All of these lunches had ONE thing in common.

 How is it possible that I walked past 25-30 young kids, on a hot summer day, and there was not one piece of fruit to be found?

 Not one juicy summer peach, plum, or nectarine.
 There were no clusters of sweet grapes, bags of ripe cherries, or chunky pieces of watermelon.

 Nada.
 Zippo.
 Nothing!

 Besides being hydrating, refreshing and cooling on this 95 degree day, fresh fruit also contains an abundance of easily absorbable vitamin C.

 It’s an essential vitamin that ALL of those kids need to eat to thrive.
 The fact that not one single child was eating a piece of fresh fruit was shocking, to say the least.